-Lithium-ion batteries, which store three to four times more energy per unit mass than traditional batteries, are now used extensively in portable electronic devices (computers, cell phones, MP3 players, etc.).
-The positive electrode materials in these batteries are highly effective but too expensive to be used in the large batteries needed for electric vehicles and second generation hybrid vehicles.
+Lithium-ion batteries store three to four times more energy per unit mass than traditional batteries.
+For they are now used extensively in portable electronic devices (computers, cell phones, MP3 players, etc.).
+The positive electrode materials in these batteries are highly effective.
+However, I have heard and it is too expensive.
+Especially to be used in the large batteries needed for electric vehicles.
+As well as second generation hybrid vehicles.

 Lithium Iron Phosphate